artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    :alt: A transfer containing a metadata subdirectory, which contains a metadata.csv and rights.csv file

-For more information about importing metadata into Archivematica, including how to structure the metadata and rights CSV files, see :ref:`Import metadata
+For more information about importing metadata into Archivematica, including how to structure the metadata and rights CSV files so that the contents can be transposed into the METS, see :ref:`Import metadata <import-metadata>`.
-<import-metadata>`.

 Adding metadata to a bag
 ++++++++++++++++++++++++

-See :ref:`Adding descriptive/rights metadata and submission documentation to bags <adding-metadata-bags>` for more information.
+See :ref:`Adding metadata to bags <metadata-bags>` for more information.

 .. _create-submission: